radian-software/straight.el/README.md

 Using [`M-x straight-pull-package`][#user/interactive/vc], like for any other package.
 [Read more.][#user/lookup/update]

+### How do I uninstall a package?

+My first question is: do you really need to uninstall the package?
+Under `package.el`, every package on disk gets loaded into Emacs, whether you asked for it or not.
+However, under `straight.el`, only the packages you explicitly mention in your init-file get loaded into Emacs.
+So the *only* problem with leaving a package on disk is that it takes up a little bit of disk space.
+(But the advantage is if you decide you want to use that package again later then you won't have to redownload it.)

+If you really want to uninstall a package, simply delete its local repository from `~/.emacs.d/straight/repos`.
+To automate the process of deleting packages that aren't mentioned by your init-file, you can load the `straight-x` library and try out the user-contributed function `straight-x-clean-unused-repos`.

 ### The wrong version of my package was loaded

 To explain this problem, let us consider a concrete example.
 In [this